Steven-A3/AppBox2024/External/ensembles-next/README.md

  * WebDAV (WebDAV)
  * Multipeer Connectivity (Multipeer)
  * Zip Compression (Zip)
+ * Encryption (Encrypt)
  * Ensembles Node.js Server (Node)

 The local file system backend is mostly for testing purposes.

 The Zip Compression backend is not actually for data transfer, but can be used to wrap any of the other backends in order to compress files before transporting them.

+The Encryption backend is similar to the Zip backend in that it is a wrapper for other backends.
+It encrypts the data using a supplied pass phrase before it is stored in the cloud.

 The Ensembles Node.js Server is a custom server that is provided to purchasers of the Priority Support Package.
 It can be deployed on Heroku, and utilizes Amazon S3 for cloud storage.